Sunday, December 10, 2023

 Calbayog City at night is exquisitely chaotic.
 The dimly lit streets are alive and jammed.
 Motorcycles, tricycles, hordes of people all crossing the street at once.
 And noise.
 Motorcycle engines, blaring horns, music blasting.
 And smells.
 The smell of cooking street food.
 Smoke.
 Exhaust fumes.
 Datu’s motorcycle followed closely behind Ramil’s center car with me holding on for dear life.

 Shortly Ramil’s center car pulled off the main stretch and turned down a narrow back street.
 Datu and I followed behind.
-Halfway down the narrow street the center car turned again into an even narrower alley.
-We followed again.
-Tall buildings loomed darkly on either side us.
+Halfway down the narrow street the center car turned into an even narrower alley, and we followed.
+Tall dark buildings loomed on either side us.
 A few windows were lit in yellow light.
 Presently the alley opened up into a driveway and we pulled in.

 I got off the motorcycle and went over to see how the pig was holding up.
 The kids got out as well and presently a few other people were there milling around speaking Tagalog.
 I looked down at the pig.
 It was breathing heavy now and its eye was wide open now.
 The whites of the eye showed as it looked back at me.